 Reginald Tucker-Seeley, MA, ScM, ScD's Bio

-Reginald Tucker-Seeley, MA, ScM, ScD, is the inaugural holder of the Edward L. Schneider Chair in Gerontology and assistant professor in the USC Davis School of Gerontology.
+Reginald Tucker-Seeley, MA, ScM, ScD, is the inaugural holder of the Edward L. Schneider Chair in Gerontology and assistant professor in the USC Leonard Davis School of Gerontology.
+He manages the Tucker-Seeley Research Lab at the gerontology school.
 He completed master and doctoral degrees in public health (social and behavioral sciences) at the Harvard T.H.
 Chan School of Public Health (HSPH) and a postdoctoral fellowship in cancer prevention and control at HSPH and the Dana-Farber Cancer Institute.

 His research has focused primarily on social determinants of health across the life course, such as the association between the neighborhood environment and health behavior; and on individual-level socioeconomic determinants of multimorbidity, mortality, self-rated physical, mental and oral health, and adult height.

 Tucker-Seeley has received funding from the National Cancer Institute for research focused on the development of measures of financial wellbeing for cancer research.
 The first grant was an R21, “Development of a measure of financial well-being: Expanding our notion of SES,” and the second grant was a K01 Career Development grant, “Financial well-being following prostate cancer diagnosis."
 He is also interested in how neighborhood environment is defined and measured.